Do you want to know about all the grill types on the market?

 You still need to clean up the charcoal.
 It’s also more expensive than other grill types.
 Don’t forget that you also need to keep an eye on both fuel sources.

 As a way to cook and preserve meat, the ancient man smoked it.
 Historians believe that modern-day smoked meat came from Turkey and got brought in to Romania by invading Turkish armies.
-We know that Native American cultures smoked fish to cook and preserve it.
+We know that Native American cultures smoked fish to cook and preserve it (for more on how to clean fish, read here).

 For our final type, we have the smoker.